-The 4-way multipoise Category IV condensing furnace is CSA design-certified as a direct-vent (2-pipe) and ventilated combustion air venting installations.
+The 4-way multipoise Category IV condensing furnace is CSA design-certified as a direct vent (2-pipe) or non-direct vent (1-pipe) furnace.
 (See Figure 3) The furnace is factory-shipped for use with natural gas.
 The furnace can be converted in the field for use with propane gas when a factory-supplied conversion kit is used.
 Refer to the furnace rating plate for conversion kit information.